manjaitan/CertificationAWS/SAA-C03_notes_study.md

 + A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

+    + Main route table.

+    + Custom routing table.

+### Amazon VPC Security.

++ You have two options for Security VPC resources, there are ACL and Security group.

+    + ACL is a firewall by level subnet.

+    + NSG (network security group)

+## Module 4 : AWS Storage.

+### Storage types.

+    +